heathermiller/dist-prog-book/chapter/4/dist-langs.md

 It is also difficult to come up with a definition for a language.
 A language may be qualified if it has its own compiler.
 An orthogonal definition qualifies a language by its style, as in the case of sets of macros.
-This confusion is why I adopt the even more vague term of *system* in my own definition.
+This confusion is why I adopt the even more vague term *system* in my own definition.

 ### Where is it in the stack?